Leghold traps are smooth jawed, spring-operated traps designed to capture an animal by the foot or leg.

 To humanely destroy means causing the death of an animal by a means that results in immediate loss of consciousness and then death without recovering consciousness.

-Any other animals, inadvertently caught in a trap, must be treated according to the relevant requirements below.
+Any other animals, inadvertently caught in a trap, must be treated according to the relevant requirements listed.

-Any non-target animals inadvertently caught in a trap must be taken to a veterinary practitioner for treatment as soon as possible if injured, or if severely injured, may be humanely destroyed.
+Any non-target animals inadvertently caught in a trap must be taken to a vet for treatment as soon as possible if injured, or if severely injured, may be humanely destroyed.

 If a dog or cat, other than a wild dog or declared feral cat, is trapped it must be either: